Marianne Merchez

 Marianne Merchez (born 25 October 1960 in Uccle) is a Belgian doctor from the Catholic University of Louvain and a former European Space Agency astronaut.

 She is certified in aerospace medicine and in industrial medicine, and she is also a professional pilot (holds a Belgian Air Transport Pilot License from Civil Aviation School, former co-pilot Boeing 737).

-Merchez has extensive experience as a consultant in human factors.
-Her predilection field is human relationships and communication and she integrates her training in brief systemic therapy and Ericksonian hypnosis in daily personal and professional situations.
-Merchez's hobbies include classical music, walking, and cycling.

 She is married to former Italian ESA astronaut Maurizio Cheli with whom she co-authored Tutto in un istante: le decisioni che tracciano il viaggio di una vita.